Understand Unified Service Desk concepts

 More information: Manage Options for Unified Service Desk

-Target audience: System administrator or system customizer who has experience working with different configurations in Dynamics 365, analyzing the results, and improving or changing the configurations in an iterative manner until the desired functionality and user experience is achieved.
+Target audience: System administrator or system customizer who has experience working with different configurations in Customer Engagement apps, analyzing the results, and improving or changing the configurations in an iterative manner until the desired functionality and user experience is achieved.

 To get started with configuring Unified Service Desk, see Core concepts for configuring Unified Service Desk.